chrislattman/blogging-project/docs/ssh/README.md

 Dynamic DNS (DDNS) to the rescue!
 Some routers support DDNS, which allows you to associate a domain name with your home's IP address _and_ updates the DNS record if your ISP changes your WAN address.

 - After you set up a port forwarding rule for that server on your router, you can create a SSH configuration that allows you to connect to that server from anywhere in the world!
+    - Make sure that server has a static local IP address

 ## `scp`